Sporting Cristal: Rivalries

 Sporting Cristal is characterized by the practice of the colorful game, even stipulating it as a condition in the employment contracts of its coaches.
 Alianza Lima, in the same way, usually plays an offensive style game, so the matches played between these teams are among the most attractive in the tournament, the matches are usually very even.
-Both teams have defined championships on several occasions, the first of them was in 1961, when Sporting Cristal beat the Alliance 2-0 and was crowned champion.
-Highlighting the final of the 2018 Torneo Descentralizado, where the Cristal won 1-4 away and 3-0 at home, obtaining a resounding aggregate result of 7-1 in favor of the brewers,being the largest final in the history of Peruvian football.
+Both teams have defined championships on several occasions, the first of them was in 1961, when Sporting Cristal beat the Alliance 2–0 and was crowned champion.
+Highlighting the final of the 2018 Torneo Descentralizado, where Cristal won 1–4 away and 3–0 at home, obtaining a resounding aggregate result of 7–1 in favor of the brewers, being the largest final in the history of Peruvian football.
 The last national championship played between the two teams was in 2021.

-Sporting Cristal got its biggest result against Alianza Lima in 1960, when it beat them 5-0.
-On the other hand, their biggest defeat occurred in 2004, when they lost 5-0; although the sky-blue team played on that occasion with an alternate team.
-In 1987, Sporting Cristal got its biggest win ever against Alianza on the road, defeating them 4-0 at the Estadio Alejandro Villanueva.That Alianza Lima squad was known as the foals.
-In the Copa Libertadores the biggest results were two: In 1995 there was a 3-0 win in favor of the Rimense team,while in 1978 they lost by the score of 4-1.
+Sporting Cristal got its biggest result against Alianza Lima in 1960, after beating them 5–0.
+On the other hand, their biggest defeat occurred in 2004, when they lost 5–0; although the Celestes played on that occasion with an alternate team.
+In 1987, Sporting Cristal got its biggest win ever against Alianza away from home, defeating them 4–0 at the Estadio Alejandro Villanueva.That Alianza Lima squad was known as the foals.
+In the Copa Libertadores the biggest results were two: In 1995 there was a 3–0 win in favor of the Rimense team, while in 1978 they lost by the score of 4–1.

-The match played between Sporting Cristal and Universitario de Deportes is one of the most important rivalries in Peru, both clubs are the ones that won the largest number of titles since the Peruvian Primera División began to be played from 1966, giving 18 titles for Sporting Cristal and 16 for Universitario, this succession of championships made there be a great rivalry between both teams,being sporadically called as the Modern Classic of Peruvian Football, although the name was not widespread (before it was associated with the matches between Universitario and Deportivo Municipal).
+The match played between Sporting Cristal and Universitario de Deportes is one of the most important rivalries in Peru, both clubs are the ones that won the largest number of titles since the Peruvian Primera División began to be played from 1966, giving 18 titles for Sporting Cristal and 16 for Universitario, this succession of championships made there be a great rivalry between both teams, being sporadically called as the Modern Classic of Peruvian Football, although the name was not widespread (before it was associated with the matches between Universitario and Deportivo Municipal).